junkun-ren/PersonalWebsite/content/0-research.md

 *Assimilation efficiency*: zooplankton's assimilation efficiency of ingested phytoplankton is assumed to be the lowest ratio of nutrient content of phytoplankton to nutrient content of zooplankton.

-**Not only the nutrient availability is important for these processes, but also the relative amount of different elements matters**.
-Such constrain is shown in red in the equations.
+**Not only the nutrient availability is important for these processes, the relative amount of different elements also matters**.
+Such constraints are shown in red in the equations.
 It can be seen that it is "everywhere".

 <a name="subparagraph2"></a>
 {% include figure.html img="multiple zooplankton or phytoplankton illustration.png" alt="multiple zooplankton or phytoplankton illustration" caption="Model extension - more species within each trophic level" width="90%" %}